The Yukawa interaction in ordinary quantum mechanics: Introduction

-In particular the treatment of fermions through path integral methods can often be a source of confusion.
-The fermion fields in $d=1$ lack a natural spinor index connected to spacetime symmetries\footnote{In \cite{Boozer}, two-component fermion fields were introduced but this amounted to introducing a second species of fermion.}, but otherwise their propagator is quite similar to higher dimensional field theories.
-But from the quantum mechanical perspective, a single fermion field in $d=1$ is just associated to a ladder operator in a two-level system.
-So it is interesting to see how all the complexity of fermion propagators in an asymptotic series of Feynman diagrams is compatible with the simple two-level picture.
+In particular, the treatment of fermions in terms of path integrals over Grassmann numbers may be something that can seem quite disconnected from previously learned methods in physics, and it may be beneficial to introduce it in terms of a system that may be easily solved in ordinary quantum mechanics.
+Of course in one spacetime dimension there is no non-trivial Lorentz group so fermion fields will lack a natural spinor index, but otherwise their propagator takes a very similar form to that in higher dimensional field theories.
+An interacting theory such as we will present here will involve expansions in terms of Feynman diagrams which will take essentially the exact same form as those in genuine quantum field theories in higher dimension.
+But from the perspective of canonical quantization, a single fermion field in $d=1$ is just associated to a ladder operator in a two-level system.
+So it is interesting to see how this simple two-level picture could possibly be compatible with all the complexity of fermion propagators in an asymptotic series of Feynman diagrams.
+Seeing how this works out explicitly is to a large extent the main goal of the present article.

-Indeed, as we will see, the simplicity of fermions in $d=1$ in the quantum mechanical picture will be associated to some drastic simplifications in the path integral perspective as well.
-Part of the motivation for considering $d=1$ fermions in these notes comes from the supersymmetric $O(N)$ model in \cite{1dO(n)}, where it was pointed out that the quantum mechanical picture also implies that the supersymmetric corrections to the bosonic correlation functions should collectively vanish in $d=1$.
-This led to a desire to see this cancelation directly in the path integral perspective, rather than relying on canonical quantization as an intermediary.
+Part of the motivation for considering $d=1$ fermions in more detail here comes from a related study of constrained quantum mechanical systems such as the quantum rotor from a quantum field theory perspective \cite{1dO(n)}.
+There it was pointed out that from the perspective of canonical quantization the fermionic corrections to the bosonic correlation functions of the supersymmetric quantum rotor should collectively vanish, even though this does not occur in higher spacetime dimension.
+So it was interesting to see what special features of fermions in $d=1$ lead to such a cancellation from a purely path integral perspective.

-But to better understand fermionic fields in $d=1$, a simpler model than the supersymmetric $O(N)$ model may be considered.
-Perhaps the simplest interacting theory involving a scalar field $\phi$ and fermionic field $\bar{\psi},\psi$, is just the \emph{Yukawa interaction} with Euclidean action
+But to better understand fermionic fields in $d=1$, a far simpler model than a supersymmetric non-linear sigma model may be considered.
+Perhaps the simplest interacting theory involving a scalar field $\phi$ and fermionic field $\bar{\psi},\psi$, is just the \emph{Yukawa interaction} which has the following action integrated over Euclidean time $\tau$,